|Pace Home › Vision2020 › Initiatives › I-90 Market Expansion|

 Approximate Travel Times

-Compare the cost of driving downtown from Randall Road in Elgin and back to taking the bus and train to see how much you would save:
+Compare the cost of driving downtown from Randall Road in Elgin and back to taking the bus and train to see how much you’ll save switching to Pace:

 Based on fare, tolls and distance from the Pace I-90/Randall Road Park-n-Ride;